giorgiopapini/netdump-devel/README.md

     };
 }
 ```
-The function returns a ```(protocol_info)``` object that represents the encapsulated protocol, including its value, the starting byte, and the protocol table where netdump should look for the ```dissect_encap_proto_name(...)``` function.
+The function returns a ```(protocol_info)``` object that represents the encapsulated protocol, including its value, the starting byte, and the protocol table ID where netdump should look for the ```dissect_encap_proto_name(...)``` function.
 (e.g. an IPv4 packet may encapsulate a TCP packet.
-The data needed to execute netdump recursevly on that encapsulated packet are: The protocol value contained inside the IPv4 protocol field, the encapsulated packet starting byte and the table in which netdump should search for dissect_tcp function).
+The data needed to execute netdump recursevly on that encapsulated packet are: The protocol value contained inside the IPv4 protocol field, the encapsulated packet starting byte and the table ID in which netdump should search for dissect_tcp function).

 The currently supported protocol tables ID are (defined in ```<netdump/protocol.h>```) (the actual tables are defined inside netdump CLI tool and loaded at runtime):
 ``` c